Your obligations before, during and whilst housing a lodger.

 Before you start looking for a lodger:

-- Obtain consent to get a lodger from any superior landlord, mortgagee, lender or insurer.
+- Obtain consent to get a lodger from any superior landlord, mortgage lender, lender or insurer.

-- Understand that if you previously lived alone, you will likely lose the 25% single person discount on your council tax.
+- Will taking on a lodger affect your council tax?
+Understand that if you previously lived alone, you will likely lose the 25% single person discount on your council tax if the lodger stays over a long period of time.

 - Inform your local benefits agency if you currently receive any benefits to understand the implications of taking in a lodger.